FumoFridayOfficial/TouhouMugenKai/README.md

 - Social features and additional functionalities haven't started development.
 - Only local games and fan games are supported.
 - Bugs may happen, if anything restart the launcher for quick fix.

+## Planned features
+# Warning this features can only be made with alot of time or bigger team.
+- Thcrap Patcher Integration
+- Social Features
+- Possible Fan Game Store?

 ## Installation
 1. Clone the repository: `git clone https://github.com/FumoFridayOfficial/TouhouMugenKai.git`